 - alcohol lingers on breath, body, and clothes

 - Violent or weird behaviors whilst under the influence of alcohol.

 - reliance on alcohol for courage, relaxation, or sleep

-If someone you know exhibits the aforementioned signs and symptoms of alcoholism or dependency on alcohol.
-Don’t attempt to stop or rehabilitate the person without, first, consulting an addiction specialist or medical practitioner.
+If someone you know exhibits the aforementioned signs and symptoms of alcoholism or dependency on alcohol, consult an addiction specialist or medical practitioner.
 Keep in mind that extreme cases of withdrawal can lead to fatality.
 We can help you find help for your friend or loved one.
 Call us today for a confidential discussion about your drinking problem.